Traditions and anecdotes associated with the Stanley Cup: Touching the Cup

 In 2018, both conference champions, the Vegas Golden Knights and Washington Capitals, picked up the Campbell Bowl and Prince of Wales Trophy, respectively, marking the first time since 2002 both conference championship trophies were skated.
 Deryk Engelland accepted the Campbell Bowl for the Golden Knights, becoming the first player to pick up the trophy on the ice since Iginla 14 years earlier.
 Capitals superstar Alexander Ovechkin skated the Prince of Wales Trophy with his teammates, then won the Conn Smythe Trophy after leading Washington to the Stanley Cup, its first championship in franchise history.
+The Golden Knights reversed course in 2023 after captain Mark Stone refused to touch the Campbell Bowl; they eventually won the Stanley Cup that year.

 In 2019, neither Boston Bruins' captain Zdeno Chára nor St. Louis Blues' captain Alex Pietrangelo touched their respective conference trophies.
 This was the first time since 2015 that neither conference championship trophy was hoisted.

-In that 2015 season, Lightning captain Steven Stamkos followed Andreychuk's example from 2004 by refusing to touch the Prince of Wales Trophy.
-However, the Lightning lost to the Blackhawks in the finals, so when the team won their third Eastern Conference championship five seasons later, Stamkos changed course and touched the trophy.
+In 2015, Lightning captain Steven Stamkos followed Andreychuk's example from 2004 by refusing to touch the Prince of Wales Trophy.
+However, the Lightning lost to the Blackhawks in the Cup Finals, so when the team won their third Eastern Conference championship five seasons later, Stamkos changed course and touched the trophy.
 Stamkos likewise touched the Wales trophy again in 2021 and 2022.
 The Lightning defied superstition by winning both the 2020 and 2021 Stanley Cup.

 The Dallas Stars had previously touched the Campbell Bowl in 1999 and 2000 with Derian Hatcher as the captain; in the former season, the Stars won the Cup.
 But when the Stars won again in 2020, captain Jamie Benn refused to touch the trophy.
 Similarly, the Montreal Canadiens' captain Guy Carbonneau had hoisted the Wales Trophy in 1993 and went on to win the Cup, but when they won the semifinal round in 2021, captain Shea Weber refused to touch the Campbell Bowl.
 In both cases, the Stars and Canadiens lost in the Cup Finals to the Lightning.

 The Colorado Avalanche, led by then-captain Joe Sakic, had previously touched the Campbell Bowl en route to their 1996 and 2001 Cup wins.
 So when the team won the Campbell again in 2022, captain Gabriel Landeskog elected to touch the Campbell Bowl.
 The Avalanche ended up winning the Stanley Cup that year, defeating the two-time defending champion Lightning.